graphprotocol/everest/README.md

 Generally, you won't need to run any of the other node scripts.

+You can also deploy the everest subgraph from the root folder.
+Currently it is configured to only work with the subgraph named `graphprotocol/everest`.
+If you are not a member of graphprotocol on github, you can't deploy.
+You would have to change the code to deploy to a subgraph under your own github name.

 `yarn deploy-ropsten` and `yarn deploy-mainnet` do the following:
   - Building the `./contracts` sub repository
   - Building the `./subgraph` sub repository
   - Building the `./subgraph/mutations` sub repository
   - Once all builds are successful, it will deploy the subgraph to the respective network on the hosted service for the graph

 Normally the development of the subgraph and the front end can be done on their own.
-You should deploy the subgraph to the hosted service, and then run the UI.
+You can run UI independently, and decide whether it should use the ropsten subgraph or contracts, or mainnet.
+For local development, we want to use ropsten.

 To run the UI, use either `start:dev-ropsten` or `start:dev-mainnet`.
 These do the following
   - Starts the UI at `localhost:4000` after a subgraph is already deployed to the hosted service.
 (They each take a different different `.env` file for each network